 - 1. Press the EXEC OVER WARN TONE flex button (FLASH 05, Button #4). - 2.
-Enter a valid number (0 or 1) that corresponds with these entries: - [0] = Disabled - [1] = Enabled
+Enter a valid number (0 or 1) that corresponds with the following entries:

 EXECUTIVE WARNING 0-1 ENABLED

 The Executive Override Warning enables Executive stations to override and barge-in on other key sets engaged in conversation on a CO line.
 Prior to actual cut through of the third party, a warning tone is presented to all parties notifying them of the barge-in.
 This warning tone, however, is a programmable option on a system-wide basis, that either enables or disables the tone.
 When the tone is disabled, no audible signal is presented to the parties to signal the barge-in.